kokkos/kokkos-fft/docs/intro/using.rst

 Reuse FFT plan
 --------------

-Apart from the basic APIs, KokkosFFT APIs include overloaded APIs which can take a FFT plan as an argument.
+Apart from the basic APIs, Kokkos-fft APIs include overloaded APIs which can take a FFT plan as an argument.
 Using these overloaded APIs, we can reuse the FFT plan created before.
 In some backend, FFT plan creation leads to some overhead, wherein we need this functionality.
 (see :doc:`minimum working example<../samples/06_1DFFT_reuse_plans>`)